Wappsto/javascript-wappsto-wapp/README.md

 It is possible to store configuration parameters and other information in the Wapp Storage.
 This data is persisted on Wappsto and can be read from the foreground and background wapp.
-The data can be reload from the server by calling `refresh` function.
+The data can be reload from the server by calling `reload` function.
 The data can be deleted by calling the `clear` function.
 A callback can also be registered to be notified when the storage is updated.